hbracho/suscriber/README.md

         transcction => it isn't necesary (I am going to investigate a litle more) open close connection => library management it automatic.

-    - Build the project in an architectura hexagonal
+    - Build the project in an architectura hexagonal => Donde
+    - investigatea about max size cache by request flask